Abeeway/abeeway-geolocation-module/README.md

    - The login pin is either `123` or `456`, The former provides normal user access, the latter provides super-user access, making different sets of CLI commands available.
    - Use the `help` command to see the available command/parameter options.
 Commands may be abbreviated as long as they remain unambiguous.
 7. Study the source code of the app by having a look at the `README.md` and `src/main.c` files of the `demo1` project.
+8. Study the auto-generated API documentation of the aos-sdk in the [aos-sdk/docs/html](../aos-sdk/docs/html) folder.
+After you cloned this repository, you can open the `index.html` file to start browsing.
-8. Optionally, you may repeat the above steps with the `demo2` and `demo3` projects too.
+9. Optionally, you may repeat the above steps with the `demo2` and `demo3` projects too.
 (Please note that LED_3 blinks only in case of the `demo1` app.)